lucylow/Starfish/README.md

 Ocean provides the mechanism for storing every assets's metadata including links to the asset, asset ownership and associated IP licensing information.

-Lucy's Data Marketplace is governed by a smart contract deployed on the Ethereum network that is operated directly with ________ tokens .
+Starfish Data Marketplace is governed by a smart contract deployed on the Ethereum network that is operated directly with ________ tokens .
 The smart contract allows data curators to register new data sets, and allows users to subscribe to existing data sets.
 The subscription period defaults to one month, and prices for all data sets are designated accordingly as monthly costs.

 The Data Marketplace contract is publicly available and can be used by any other contract in the network.
 The smart contract stores each of the data sets metadata (owner, price, number of subscriptions,...) and information about each subscription to any data set (price, start time and end time).